 August 8, 2019

 Being in the military is a daunting and difficult job, and members should not have to worry about their finances.
 Unfortunately, that’s not the case today, since 62% of military families say finance is their biggest concern.
 Many loan companies specifically market themselves to military members.
-Fortunately, federal government regulations are put in place to prevent military members and their families from predatory lenders.
+Fortunately, federal government regulations are put into place to prevent military members and their families from predatory lenders.
 However, companies still engage in bad business practices and people can get caught up with bad fees and high interest.
-Military members that find themselves saying “I need a loan with bad credit”, should be even more cautious of high interest rates and fees, since lenders are even harsher on those with poor credit.
+Military members that find themselves saying “I need a loan with bad credit,” should be even more cautious of high interest rates and fees, since lenders are even harsher on those with poor credit.
 Let’s take a closer look at military loans for bad credit.

 What are Military Loans for Bad Credit?

-If you’re in the military and said to yourself “I need a loan with bad credit,” it’s important to understand what loans are available to you.
+If you’re in the military and said to yourself, “I need a loan with bad credit,” it’s important to understand what loans are available to you.
 Military loans for bad credit can be defined as any sort of loan marketed towards those in the military with a rocky credit history.
 Barring some exceptions, these loans are generally a form of unsecured loans.
 They’re offered by online lenders and financial institutions, including banks and credit unions.
 In general, for those with poor credit, any sort of loan is more difficult to come by.
 This remains true for members of the military.
 As a rule of thumb, you are considered to have bad credit if your FICO score is below 580.
 FICO is a credit reporting agency that assigns you a score out of 850 based off your ability in the past to repay loans on time.

 Although these loans may seem like they are an attractive option, there are many drawbacks.
 Especially with military loans for bad-credit-borrowers, there are high interest rates and fees relative to more budget friendly options.
 Although banks and credit unions are more likely to offer lower APRs than less established payday lenders, the lower your credit is the harder it is to obtain one of these loans from established institutions.